Harare: Climate

 Under the Köppen climate classification, Harare has a subtropical highland climate (Köppen Cwb), an oceanic climate variety.
 Because the city is situated on a plateau, its high altitude and cool south-easterly airflow cause it to have a climate that is cooler and drier than a tropical or subtropical climate.

 The average annual temperature is 17.95 °C, rather low for the tropics.
-This is due to its high altitude position and the prevalence of cool south-easterly airflow.
+This is due to its high altitude position and the prevalence of a cool south-easterly airflow.

 There are three main seasons: a warm, wet summer from November to March/April; a cool, dry winter from May to August (corresponding to winter in the Southern Hemisphere); and a warm to hot, dry season in September/October.
 Daily temperature ranges are about 7–22 °C in July (the coldest month), about 15–29 °C in October (the hottest month) and about 16–26 °C in January (midsummer).
-The hottest year on record was October 26, 2011 with 37 °C and the coldest year was 1965 with 17.13 °C.
+The hottest year on record was 1914 with 19.73 °C and the coldest year was 1965 with 17.13 °C.

 The average annual rainfall is about 825 mm in the southwest, rising to 855 mm on the higher land of the northeast (from around Borrowdale to Glen Lorne).
-Very little rain typically falls during the period of May to September, although sporadic showers occur most years.
+Very little rain typically falls during the period May to September, although sporadic showers occur most years.
 Rainfall varies a great deal from year to year and follows cycles of wet and dry periods from 7 to 10 years long.
 Records begin in October 1890 but all three Harare stations stopped reporting in early 2004.

-The climate supports the natural vegetation of open woodland.
-The most common tree of the local region is the msasa or Brachystegia spiciformis whose wine-red leaves are most visible in the city in late August.
-Two introduced species of trees, the jacaranda and the flamboyant from South America and Madagascar respectively, were introduced during the colonial era and contribute to the city's colour palette with their lilac and red blossoms.
-The two species flower in October/November and are planted on alternating streets in the capital.
-Bougainvillea is prevalent in Harare as well.
+The climate supports a natural vegetation of open woodland.
+The most common tree of the local region is the Msasa Brachystegia spiciformis that colours the landscape wine red with its new leaves in late August.
+Two introduced species of trees, the jacaranda and the flamboyant from South America and Madagascar respectively, which were introduced during the colonial era, contribute to the city's colour palette with streets lined with either the lilac blossoms of the jacaranda or the flame red blooms from the flamboyant.
+They flower in October/November and are planted on alternative streets in the capital.
+Also prevalent is bougainvillea.
 Some trees from Northern Hemisphere middle latitudes are also cultivated, including American sweetgum, English oak, Japanese oak and Spanish oak.